 Why Does My Honda Accord Make A Rattling Noise?

 Once this has been done, restart the car and drive for a short distance to see if the problem is resolved.
-A rattling noise is most commonly caused by the ball joints, the struts, or the strut mount, or the sway bar links.
+A rattling noise is most commonly caused by the ball joints, the struts, the strut mount, or the sway bar links.

-As a result of rust and corrosion, the exhaust system itself can also deteriorate, leading to rattles.
+As a result of rust and corrosion, the exhaust system can also deteriorate, leading to rattles.
 If this is the case, the muffler or tailpipe will probably need to be replaced.
 It is also possible that a clamp in the exhaust system has come loose.
 A failing catalytic converter can also cause rattles under the car.

 Fixing The Common Rattle Problem